Lesbian Sex is Holding Hands: Why Depictions of Lesbian Desire Matter in UK Historical Dramas

 Kashmir: A Natural Paradise or a Man-made Hell?
 A Journey to Discover a Forgotten Perspective

-By Hamza Latif Kashmir has been divided for decades.
+by Hamza Latif Kashmir has been divided for decades.
 It has always been a region characterized by the diversity of its natural landscapes – from lush mountain valleys to glacial lakes.
 However, this image of a land solely of natural wonders has been constructed through propaganda, media, and misinformation by entities that are not Kashmiri….